 Iranian Space Agency (ISA)

-The current Iranian MOD, Hossein Dehghan, is a former brigadier general of the Islamic Republic Guard Corps (IRGC) air force.
-The dual-use nature of rocket technology and the influence of the IRGC makes some analysts concerned that the ISA is developing long-range ballistic missiles under the guise of a space program.
+The former Iranian MOD, Hossein Dehghan, was a former brigadier general of the Islamic Republic Guard Corps (IRGC) air force.
+The dual-use nature of rocket technology and the influence of the IRGC concerns some analysts because the ISA may develop long-range ballistic missiles under the guise of a space program.

-The Simorgh measures approximately 27 m in length, with a varying diameter of 2.0 to 2.3 m (first-stage) and 1.25 m (second-stage), and launch weight between 70,000 and 87,000 kg.15 Although most reports suggest the Simorgh is a two-staged rocket, one media report suggested that the rocket has been tested with a third stage.16
+The Simorgh measures approximately 27 m in length, with a varying diameter of 2.0 to 2.3 m (first-stage) and 1.25 m (second-stage), and launch weight between 70,000 and 87,000 kg.16 Although most reports suggest the Simorgh is a two-staged rocket, one media report suggested that the rocket has been tested with a third stage.17

 - “Iran Launches Homegrown Satellite,” BBC, February 3, 2009 http://news.bbc.co.uk/2/hi/middle_east/7866357.stm.

 - Barbara Opall-Rome, “Israeli Missile Experts: Simorgh Sets Iran on Path to ICBM,” Space News, February 15, 2010, http://spacenews.com/israeli-missile-experts-simorgh-sets-iran-path-icbm/.